ratihbudii/python_crud_program_warehouse/README.md

 **Target Users:**

-This application is designed for [Target Users] (e.g., sales representatives, inventory managers, customer support agents) within the organization to facilitate their [Tasks/Activities] related to [Data Entity].
+This application is designed for Pharmacy and Business Owner within the organization to facilitate their Task and Activities for product stoks related to [Data Entity].

 ## Features